 Last Updated on

-A United States flag is draped over the coffin of a member of the military services or veteran during his or her funeral, with the blue field of white stars laid over the area of the deceased’s head and left shoulder.
 The military funeral flag is 5′ x 9-1/2′, which is about twice the size of the standard household flag.
 During the service, just after TAPS is played, the American flag is folded 13 times into a triangle measuring 24″ (bottom) by 16-3/4″ (diagonal) by 2-3/4″ (width).

 Several legends exist explaining why the flag is folded thirteen times (for the 13 original colonies, so the story goes) into a the shape of a triangle (which, according to folklore, represents the tri-corner hats worn during the Revolutionary War), with the stars uppermos (reminding us of the national motto, “In God We Trust”).

 While the origins of such symbolism are lost, and military funeral protocol does not include or confirm such meanings, it is acceptable and appropriate to make such associations during the funeral service if the family wishes to do so.
 Protocol does not prohibit it.